-The Company established a loan program during fiscal 1997 to assist employees in purchasing shares of the Company's stock.
-The loans are collateralized by the employees' purchased shares and require annual interest payments at a rate equal to prime at the date of issuance (8.5%) with principal and any unpaid interest due at the earlier of five years after the date of issuance or three months after termination of employment.
-The loans may be repaid in either cash or mature shares held by the employee.
-No further loans have been granted under this program since fiscal 1997.
+The Company established a loan program during fiscal 1997 to assist employees in purchasing shares of the Company's Common Stock.
+The loans were collateralized by the employees' purchased shares and required annual interest payments at a rate equal to prime at the date of issuance.
+All loans have been repaid in full.
+This program has been discontinued, with no additional loans granted since fiscal 1997.